 - Arrange half of the filling on one side of each tortilla.

 - Then sprinkle each half with the cheese and fold tortillas over the filling, pressing gently.

 Step #4 – Cook & Serve

-Small Toaster Ovens: If you’re cooking with a little toaster oven like our Oster, you’ll need to cook the quesadillas one at a time.
+Small Toaster Ovens: If you’re cooking with a little toaster oven, you’ll need to cook the quesadillas one at a time.
 Since our roasting pan is so tiny, we like to place the quesadilla directly on the toaster oven’s cooking rack.

-Large Toaster Ovens: If you’re cooking with a bigger toaster oven like our Breville Smart Oven Pro a pizza pan works great.
+Large Toaster Ovens: If you’re cooking with a bigger toaster oven, a pizza pan works great.
 Fill and fold your quesadillas, then place them back to back on the pan.

 Cook for 5 to 7 minutes in the toaster oven until the tortilla is crisped and the cheese is melted.